Effective for all transactions that will be considered by the Bank on or after August 1, 2020

 Air and Economic Impact

-Economic Impact review for aircraft cases is a four-stage process.
-The particular characteristics of a transaction determine how many stages of analysis the transaction must undergo.
-However, given the historical distribution and nature of aircraft cases, it is anticipated that only 10% - 15% of cases would go through all four stages.
+Economic Impact review for aircraft cases is a three-stage process.
+The particular characteristics of a transaction determine if the evaluated transaction must undergo a Detailed Economic Impact analysis.
+However, given the historical distribution and nature of aircraft cases, it is anticipated that only 10% - 15% of cases would go through all three stages.
+The aircraft EIPs only apply for aircraft used in scheduled commercial passenger airline operations (i.e., freight aircraft or planes used by companies for executive travel are not subject to the EIPs).

-- Step 2: If so, does that price advantage translate into a calculable direct loss?30
+- Step 2: If so, does that price advantage translate into a calculable direct loss?

 Step 2 entails: